nabingiri/NabinGiri/README.md

 As Truman says:
-> "In Case I Don't See Ya, Good Afternoon, Good Evening And Goodnight."
+> "In Case I Don't See Ya, Good Afternoon, Good Evening And Good Night."